Prostate health becomes a concern as a man grows older. The prostate is a small, walnut-sized gland between a man’s bladder and rectum.

 Studies have shown that curcumin is able to block a molecule known as NF-kB, which triggers an inflammatory response in the body.
 It has also been found that curcumin may provide an anti-inflammatory effect that is similar to that of using anti-inflammatory pharmaceutical drugs.

 - We have touched the fact that curcumin acts as an antioxidant in the body.
 In addition to this, studies have also shown that the chemical helps to improve the body’s own capability of fighting against free radicals and oxidative damage.
 This is because the enzymes linked to antioxidant activities in the body seems to become more effective with the use of curcumin supplements.

 - Curcumin might also be effective in reducing the risk of cardiovascular disease.
 One study found that endothelial function is significantly improved with the use of curcumin.

 In fact, the efficacy of curcumin was found to be similar to the potency of Atorvastatin.
 This is a pharmaceutical drug that helps to improve endothelial function.
 In another study, there was a 65% reduction in the risk of suffering a heart attack among patients with heart disease risks who were hospitalized.

-- People who are at risk of conditions like Alzheimer’s also seem to benefit from the use of turmeric and curcumin supplements.
+- People who are at risk of conditions like Alzheimer’s also seem to benefit from the effects of turmeric and curcumin supplements.
 The benefits of turmeric for the brain is well established.